SolidityExpert/AutoTrader/Polygon/README.md

 <strong>How to use AutoTrader on <a href="https://remix.ethereum.org/">remix ide</a> (Will work the same anywhere else):</strong> <br>

 Step 1.
-Find out the contracts address, you can do this by calling the contractAddress function built into the contract or using polygonscan. <br>
+Find out the contracts address, you can do this by calling the contractAddress function built into the contract. then Copy it for step 2. <br>

 Step 2.
-Send the amount of Matic you want to be used in your AutoTrader contract.
-(I use 200$-500$ but not everyone has that so choose your own amount). <br>
+Send the amount of Matic you want to be used to your AutoTrader contract address, this will store matic on your contract. <br>

 step 3.
 Call the "start" function to start the process.
 If you are using more than 100 matic call the "additionalStart" function instead for better results. <br>